SK3CHI3/AWS-HandsOn-Notes/README.md

 * Learners were encouraged to complete all labs and training classes, prepare well for the certification exams, and not drop out of the program.

-* Networking and maintaining professionalism were emphasized as important aspects for learners to focus on during the 12-week journey.
+* Networking and maintaining professionalism were emphasized as important aspects for learners to focus on durin

-* This kickoff sets the stage for an intensive, hands-on learning experience that will equip the Cohort 12 participants with in-demand cloud computing skills and certifications.

-# 27-29 th.

-# Summary
-The “Basic Computing Concepts” module introduces fundamental computing technologies, emphasizing servers, data centers, and the software development life cycle (SDLC).
-It defines servers as computers that provide services to other machines, with examples including web, database, and mail servers.
-Data centers are physical facilities housing servers and networking equipment, which can be owned traditionally or accessed via cloud service providers.
-The module also covers virtualization and virtual machines, explaining how they allow multiple operating systems to run on a single physical machine.
-The SDLC outlines a structured process for software development, encompassing planning, analysis, design, development, testing, implementation, and maintenance, aimed at producing high-quality softw